-- Developing the Department's strategic priorities and plan for system and school improvement; - Assessing the functions, processes, and practices of the Office of Talent Management as part of the systemic approach to better our public education system, which will complement a possible plan for reorganization;

-- Streamlining operations to increase efficiency and effectiveness; - Modernizing systems and processes to replace what is currently outdated and archaic; - Conducting an inventory of functions to eliminate duplicity and redundancy and to identify needs to address; - Recruiting and retaining qualified staff at the school, complex area, and state office levels; - Keeping abreast of programs, policy changes, and administrative directives, ensuring that organizational activities are conducted under departmental requirements, and recommending policy and directive changes as appropriate; - Conducting research and executive analysis of data and information obtained to inform strategic decision-making; and - Facilitating more state office involvement in assisting schools and complex areas with their needs.
+- Developing the Department's strategic priorities and plan for system and school improvement; - Assessing the functions, processes, and practices of the Office of Talent Management as part of the systemic approach to better our public education system, which will complement a possible plan for reorganization; - Streamlining operations to increase efficiency and effectiveness; - Modernizing systems and processes to replace what is currently outdated and archaic to make such systems and processes more efficient and user-friendly; - Conducting an inventory of functions to eliminate duplicity and redundancy and to identify needs to address; - Recruiting and retaining qualified staff at the school, complex area, and state office levels; - Providing professional development that promotes practices that are culturally adaptive and responsive to identified needs; - Keeping abreast of programs, policy changes, and administrative directives, ensuring that organizational activities are conducted under departmental requirements, and recommending policy and directive changes as appropriate; - Conducting research and executive analysis of data and information obtained to inform strategic decision-making; and - Facilitating more state office involvement in assisting schools and complex areas with their needs.

 Mr. Bacon's 11 years of experience within the Office of Talent Management (previously known as the Office of Human Resources) as the interim assistant superintendent, executive assistant, personnel administrator of the Recruitment and Employment Section, and personnel specialist of the Educational Officer Recruitment Unit and six years of experience as a school administrator provides him with an intimate knowledge of personnel development, personnel management, and labor relations from a system perspective to the school perspective.
-This will enable Mr. Bacon to guide the Office of Talent Management to be responsive to the needs of schools and effectively communicate with all levels of the trilevel system.
+This will enable Mr. Bacon to guide the Office of Talent Management to be responsive to the needs of schools and effectively communicate with all levels of the tri-level system.